-In our opinion, the Albany County Airport Authority complied, in all material respects, with the aforementioned requirements for the year ended December 31, 2021.
+In our opinion, the Albany County Airport Authority complied, in all material respects with Section 2925 of the New York State Public Authorities Law for the year ended December 31, 2024.

-In accordance with Government Auditing Standards, we are required to report all deficiencies in that are considered to be significant deficiencies or material weaknesses in internal control; fraud and noncompliance with laws and regulations that could have a material effect on the Authority's compliance with Section 2925 of the NYS Public Authorities Law; and any other instances that warrant the attention of those charged with governance; noncompliance with provisions of contracts or grant agreements, and abuse that has a material effect on the subject matter.
+In accordance with Government Auditing Standards, we are required to report all deficiencies that are considered to be significant deficiencies or material weaknesses in internal control; fraud and noncompliance with provisions of laws or regulations that have a material effect on the Authority's compliance with its investment guidelines and with the requirements of Section 2925 of the New York State Public Authorities Law; and any other instances that warrant the attention of those charged with governance; noncompliance with provisions of contracts or grant agreements, and abuse that has a material effect on the subject matter.
 We are also required to obtain and report the views of responsible officials concerning the findings, conclusions, and recommendations, as well as any planned corrective actions.
-We performed our examination to express an opinion on whether the Authority complied with the aforementioned requirements and not for the purpose of expressing an opinion on the internal control over compliance with those requirements or other matters; accordingly, we express no such opinion.
+We performed our examination to express an opinion on whether the Authority complied with the aforementioned requirements and not for the purpose of expressing an opinion on the internal control over the Authority's compliance with those requirements or other matters; accordingly, we express no such opinions.
 Our examination disclosed no matters that are required to be reported under Government Auditing Standards.